plac3/Grimoire/README.md

 **If you do not see the `HytaleServer` run configuration, you may need to open the dropdown or click `Edit Configurations...` once to unhide it.**

+## Importing into VSCode
+While VSCode is not officially supported, you can generate launch configs by running `./gradlew generateVSCodeLaunch`.

 ## Connecting to Server
 Once the server is running in IDEA you should be able to connect to